lamba92/bayesian-net-project/README.md

 It is shown that *none of these heuristics is better than another* because their goodness is strictly dependent on the topology of the network on which the algorithm itself is applied.

-The one in the following image is the search greedy algorithm for the heuristic sorting of the variables to be eliminated:
+The one in the following image is the search greedy algorithm for the heuristic sorting of the Variables to be eliminated:

 <p align="center">
   <img src="https://github.com/lamba92/bayesian-net-project/blob/master/stuff/greedy.PNG"/>